-Basic loss per share is computed by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period.
-Diluted loss per share is computed by dividing the net loss by the weighted-average number of shares of common stock together with the number of additional shares of common stock that would have been outstanding if all potentially dilutive shares of common stock had been issued.
-Since the Company was in a loss position for the periods presented, basic net loss per share is the same as diluted net loss per share since the effects of potentially dilutive securities are antidilutive.
+Basic net loss per share is computed by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period.
+Diluted net loss per share is computed by dividing the net loss by the weighted-average number of shares of common stock together with the number of additional shares of common stock that would have been outstanding if all potentially dilutive shares of common stock had been issued.
+The Company included the weighted-average number of pre-funded warrants issued in its private placement in the number of outstanding shares for calculating basic and diluted net loss per share because the shares issuable upon exercise of the pre-funded warrants will be issued for little to no consideration.
+The following table sets forth the computation of basic and diluted net loss per share during the periods presented (in thousands, except share and per share amounts):